What to know about Tuesday’s primaries in California, New Jersey, Montana

 His seat is therefore vulnerable to a Democratic takeover in a state that can lean purple.

-Democrats are hoping to gain control of the House of Representatives in November, where they currently hold a minority of 212 seats out of a total of 435.
+In November, Democrats hope to gain control of the House of Representatives, where they currently hold a minority of 212 seats out of a total of 435.

 Leading the Democratic primary race in the 7th district is Rebecca Bennett, a former Navy helicopter pilot.

-But there are three other contenders for Kean’s seat: Michael Roth, a former Biden administration official; Tina Shah, a doctor; and Brian Varela, a businessman.
+But there are three other contenders for Kean’s seat: Tina Shah, a doctor; Brian Varela, a businessman; and Michael Roth, who served as an official in the administration of former US President Joe Biden.

 What to watch in Montana

-The number seats each state gets in the House of Representatives reflects the number of residents they have.
+The number of seats that each state gets in the US House of Representatives reflects the number of residents that the state has.

 Since 2022, Montana has had two House seats, a reflection of its relatively sparse population.